 - The title of the submitted piece must not be the same as the theme name.

 - Please use UK spelling throughout and format your piece using single quotation marks for speech.

 - We cannot accept any piece of writing that exceeds 2,000 words

-- Your submission cannot have been published on any other writing platform, aside from personal blogs and websites.
-If your submission has been previously published on your personal blog, please provide us with a link to the post
+- Your submission must not have been published on any other writing platform, aside from personal blogs and websites.
+If your submission has been previously published on your personal blog, please provide us with a link to the post.

 - There’s no limit on how many times you can submit to DD, however, we cannot accept more than two pieces per writer, per month.
 The exception to this rule is a collection of poems, which we may be able to combine into one post.